Ruffdraft/sveltekit-cloudflare-template/README.md

 # local ENV, KV, D1 will be used
 ```

 For the local development, error logging feature is not available, because you can see all the logs in the terminal.
-Error logging feature is only available in the production environment, it requires Cloudflare Queues, R2 Storage and Lark Bot Webhook services.
+Error logging feature is only available in the production environment, and it requires Queues, R2 Storage and Lark Bot Webhook services.

 To deploy the website live, follow the below steps to do the necessary setup.

-### Setup Cloudflare
+### Setup Platform

-- Create a [Cloudflare](https://www.cloudflare.com/) account and add (or buy) a domain(eg, `justincase.top`) in Cloudflare.
-Free plan is ok, but Worker Paid plan ($5/month) is required for error logging feature (optional, can be disabled).
+- Create an account and add (or buy) a domain (eg, `justincase.top`).
+Free plan is ok, but a Worker paid plan ($5/month) is required for error logging feature (optional, can be disabled).

-- Create two new Cloudflare KV namespace named `login_session_cache` and `rate_limit` via Cloudflare dashboard or wrangler CLI.
+- Create two new KV namespaces named `login_session_cache` and `rate_limit` via the dashboard or wrangler CLI.

 - Setup D1 database
-  - [Create a new Cloudflare D1 database](https://developers.cloudflare.com/d1/get-started/#3-create-a-database) named `example_db` via Cloudflare dashboard or wrangler CLI.
+  - Create a new D1 database named `example_db` via the dashboard or wrangler CLI.
   - Create all the tables in `example_db` database.
 You can use the `/db_schema/schema.sql` file to create the tables.
 It's recommended to do it in Wrangler CLI, as it's more convenient and efficient.
 Here is the command (execute it in the project root directory): `npx wrangler d1 execute example_db --remote --file=./db_schema/schema.sql`.

 - Setup Queues (optional)
-  - Create a new Cloudflare R2 bucket named `error-bucket` via Cloudflare dashboard, it's used for storing error logs.
+  - Create a new R2 bucket named `error-bucket` via the dashboard, it's used for storing error logs.
-  - Create a new Cloudflare Queue named `error-queue` via Cloudflare dashboard, it's used for queuing error logs processing.
+  - Create a new Queue named `error-queue` via the dashboard, it's used for queuing error logs processing.
-  - Create a Cloudflare Worker (consumer worker) to consume the error logs from the queue.
+  - Create a worker (consumer worker) to consume the error logs from the queue.
 You can use the Worker project in the `/workers/error_logger` directory.
 Just execute the command `npx wrangler deploy` in the `/workers/error_logger` directory to deploy the worker.
-All the necessary bindings are done in the `/workers/error_logger/wrangler.toml` file, no need to bind them in the Cloudflare dashboard again.
+All the necessary bindings are done in the `/workers/error_logger/wrangler.toml` file, no need to bind them in the dashboard again.

 - Setup Turnstile CAPTCHA
-  - Add the website (eg, `justincase.top`) to Turnstile in the Cloudflare dashboard.
+  - Add the website (eg, `justincase.top`) to Turnstile in the dashboard.
 You can use the default settings, or customize it as you like.
-  - Get the site key and secret key, change the site key (ok to public) in `get_turnstile_sitekey()` function of `/src/config.js` file, and add the secret key (keep it secure) as an environment variable `TURNSTILE_SECRET_KEY` in Cloudflare dashboard for production.
+  - Get the site key and secret key, change the site key (ok to public) in `get_turnstile_sitekey()` function of `/src/config.js` file, and add the secret key (keep it secure) as an environment variable `TURNSTILE_SECRET_KEY` in the dashboard for production.

 ### Setup Resend Email API

 - Create a [Resend](https://resend.com/) account, free plan is good.

-- Add your domain (eg, `justincase.top`) in the Resend dashboard and set the required DNS records in the Cloudflare dashboard.
+- Add your domain (eg, `justincase.top`) in the Resend dashboard and set the required DNS records in the dashboard.
 Here I use the subdomain `mail.justincase.top` for email sending.

-- Create an API key in the Resend dashboard, and add it as an environment variable `RESEND_API_KEY` in (`.dev.vars` file locally, and Cloudflare dashboard for production).
+- Create an API key in the Resend dashboard, and add it as an environment variable `RESEND_API_KEY` in (`.dev.vars` file locally, and in the dashboard for production).

 ### Setup Lark Bot Webhook (Optional)